 PROFESSIONAL BIOGRAPHY

-Formally trained in zoology and psychology, I am a university lecturer specialising in animal behaviour, cognition and wildlife conservation.
+Formally trained in zoology and psychology, I am a university lecturer specialising in wildlife conservation.

 Blake Morton